You may think this is an odd topic for a blog post; why would having acne impact the choice of exercise someone decides to do?

 Firstly, not everyone with acne has the same cause to their skin complaint.
 It can be from wide variety of reasons.
 For example: hormonal changes (puberty, pre-menstrual, pregnancy), eating a poor diet (greasy fatty foods), nutrient deficiencies (not eating enough fruits and vegetables), stress (increase in cortisol increases testosterone) or diseases of the endocrine system that can cause a hormonal imbalance (PCOS, Cushing’s disease).

 Basically, acne is a result of increase sebum secretions from the sebaceous gland.
 The gland can be instructed to increase secretions by testosterone as well as other factors.
-For this blog post I will be more focused on people with diseases such as PCOS.

 Women affected by Poly Cystic Ovarian Syndrome (PCOS) “generally” have more testosterone in the body than women not affected by this condition.
 The increase testosterone will increase sebum secretion on the face, increase facial and body hair and make the management of weight difficult.